 A policy that is on its face not discriminatory, but is intended to discriminate on the basis of race or color is prohibited by law.
 Even if the intention is not to discriminate, but has the effect of discrimination, it may still be unlawful.
 The EEOC provides an example of what such a policy might look like: “a ‘no-beard’ employment policy that applies to all workers without regard to race may still be unlawful if it is not job-related and has a negative impact on the employment of African-American men (who have a predisposition to a skin condition that causes severe shaving bumps).”

-Example of Race Discrimination
+New Jersey Race Discrimination

-One recent case in New Jersey demonstrates some important components of the law against racial discrimination.
+in New Jersey demonstrates some important components of the law against racial discrimination.
 Tammy Jordan was hired by Larchmont Elementary School in 2016, the first full-time black teacher to be hired since 1990.
 A lawsuit she filed alleges that she was subjected to a “hostile and abusive” work environment on a daily basis due to her race.
 Moreover, she claims that when she complained, she was retaliated against.

 Her lawsuit alleges that she was the victim of harassment in the workplace from her white coworkers: among other complaints, she says that her very position at the school was questioned, with colleagues questioning if her hiring were the result of affirmative action; her colleagues spoke down to her, questioning her ability to understand things; Jordan was so harshly excluded by her coworkers that she felt confined to her classroom, because leaving it meant facing the rampant racism among the teachers.